Heart of a Book

 ★★★★★

 DirectX+HLSL/Graphics/Compute All-in-One offers a compelling take on DirectX, though not without flaws.
-While the treatment of Optimization is excellent, I found the sections on Shader Development less convincing.
-The author makes some bold claims about Game Development that aren't always fully supported.
-That said, the book's strengths in discussing Graphics Pipeline more than compensate for any weaknesses.
-Readers looking for Ray Tracing will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Game Development, if not the definitive work.
+While the treatment of Ray Tracing is excellent, I found the sections on Computer Graphics less convincing.
+The author makes some bold claims about Compute Shaders that aren't always fully supported.
+That said, the book's strengths in discussing Shader Development more than compensate for any weaknesses.
+Readers looking for Compute Shaders will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Computer Graphics, if not the definitive work.

 Emerson Scott